igemsoftware2017/NCTU_Formosa/IoT/IoT talk/README.md

 such as temperature,humidity,pressure and rainfall.
 After that,the device will send these data to the IoT talk server.

-These libraries are requested of running this code.
+These libraries are requested to running this code.
 ```
 <Bridge.h>
 <BridgeClient.h>